Reviews You Can Rely On

 Why Trust GearLab

 This comparison of women's hiking shorts is brought to you by OutdoorGearLab Review Editor Sara Aranda.
 Sara is a writer by trade, as well as a dedicated trail runner and climber.
 She tends to divide her time between California and Colorado, where there is ample opportunity for adventure.
-As a creative writer, she has been published by magazines like the Alpinist.
-Sara's background as an outdoor athlete, from setting Fastest Known Times to wandering local trails with friends, has equipped her well to identify the fundamentals of women's activewear and assess the finer points of great performance.
-As a result, we think you'll find this review to be a useful tool in selecting your next pair.
+As a creative writer, she has been published by magazines like Alpinist.
+Sara's background as an outdoor athlete, from setting Fastest Known Times to having thru-hiked the first 700 north-bound miles of the Pacific Crest Trail, has equipped her well to identify the fundamentals of women's activewear and assess the finer points of great performance.

 Seeing how shorts feel while sweating is a key element of our field testing.